 We've handpicked five kid-friendly hikes that will captivate young explorers from novice groups to intermediates.
 Slip on your hiking boots and join us as we uncover the best trails for little adventurers in Big Sky!

-- Ousel Falls - The Ousel Falls Trail is Big Sky's most popular hike.
-Located just outside of Town Center, this well maintained trail is perfect for every generation.
-Follow the river to the breathtaking Ousel Falls and enjoy!
+Ousel Falls - The Ousel Falls Trail is Big Sky's most popular hike, drawing visitors from all age groups and abilities.
+Located just outside of Town Center, this well-maintained trail is perfect for a day out with the kids.
+If you’re short on time, we would make Ousel Falls a must-see.
+Bring a camera and follow the river to the scenic Ousel Falls overlook!

 Hummocks and Uplands Trails Via Adam’s Connector - Adam’s connector is a new addition to the BSCO trail system, offering a fun way to experience both Hummocks and Uplands in one expansive loop.
 Hummocks trail consists of a series of loops through pristine forest, while Uplands heads uphill and offers stunning views of Big Sky and Lone Peak.
 Both Hummocks and Uplands are considered moderately difficult with some easier meadow sections.
 For an adventure-minded family – These trails are a perfect day out.

 South Fork Loop (Storybook Trail) – If you’re looking to avoid the crowds at Ousel Falls but still want to entertain the kiddos, we recommend South Fork Loop.
 This 1-mile trail now features a storybook told one page at a time as you make your way along.
 The South Fork Loop is an easy trail that starts as an old logging road and eventually becomes single-track, looping back around to create one large lollipop shape.
 This is a suitable hike for very young kids, but also a great additional trail for ambitious families wanting to tack on a second hike in a day.